zhiweil/blog-aws/pages/python/python-virtualenv.md

 # event here is a directory which holds a Python virtual envrionment, it is
 # isolated from the other environments
 virtualenv ENV

+# create virtual env for specific version of Python
+which python3

+virtualenv -p /path/to/python myproject
 ```

 * To activate and deactivate a Python virtual environment